marindel0/LepMapWrapper-1/README.md

 ```console
 > samtools mpileup -q 10 -Q 10 -s $(cat sorted_bams)|java -cp bin/ Pileup2Likelihoods|gzip >post.gz
 ```
-The [LepMap3 wiki](https://sourceforge.net/p/lep-map3/wiki/LM3%20Home/) shows how this can be parallelized by running the pipe contig by contig as otherwise this can take hours.
+The [LepMap3 wiki](https://sourceforge.net/p/lep-map3/wiki/LM3%20Home/) shows how this can be parallelized by running the pipe contig by contig.
 Look for the _Sequencing data processing pipeline_.
+One omission there is that the bam files must be indexed in order for the -r option to work.

+Yet, some shortucts.

+> ls -d aligned_sorted_bamfiles/*.bam |tr "\n" "\t/" >sorted_bams_with_path.txt
+> ls -1 LB_aligned_sorted_bamfiles/*.bam |xargs -n1 basename |tr "\n" "\t/" >sorted_bams.txt
+> sed -e 's/_sorted.bam//g' sorted_bams.txt >mapping.txt
+to be continued ...